pondermatic/kb-support/readme.txt

 **DATE**

-* **New**: Agents can now choose whether or not to be alerted if a reply is added whilst they are editing a ticket.
+* **New**: Agents can now enable/disable the alert that is displayed if a reply is added whilst they are editing a ticket.
 The **Ticket Reply Alerts** option resides within each agents user profile and is disabled by default

 * **Bug**: The `{agent}` template tag may cause ticket notification emails to fail if no agent is assigned to the ticket